Heavy02011/donkeycar-test-DC50dev3/safety-node/README.md

 ## [code in fork of donkeycar, branch tf_2_9](https://github.com/Heavy02011/donkeycar/tree/tf_2_9)
 - ```donkeycar/donkeycar/parts/lidar_hybo.py``` delivers distances & angles

-- ```donkeycar/donkeycar/parts/safety.py``` is the actual safety node that uses lidar data and set throttle to zero when we are close to a collision, i.e.
+- ```donkeycar/donkeycar/parts/safety.py``` is the actual safety node that uses lidar data and sets throttle to zero when we are close to a collision, i.e.
     - angle    = 70  ...
 110 deg
     - distance = 0.2 ...
 1.0 m